cjlee112/bjjdb/basics.rst

   :to: mount:A
   :video: youtube:2zbP-OT2_98
   :video: youtube:M-7QssemmZY
+  :video: youtube:mik-odEiPEo
   :opportunity:
-    you're able to shrimp away from opponent and get knee across his chest.
+    you're able to shrimp away from opponent and get knee across his chest, and also if possible to get grip deep in his color.

 :transition:
   :title: Scissor sweep to mount